ansys/pystk/doc/source/api/ansys/stk/core/graphics/PolylinePrimitiveFactory.rst

 PolylinePrimitiveFactory
 ========================

-.. py:class:: PolylinePrimitiveFactory
+.. py:class:: ansys.stk.core.graphics.PolylinePrimitiveFactory

-   Bases: py:obj:`~IPolylinePrimitiveFactory`
+   Bases: py:obj:`~ansys.stk.core.graphics.IPolylinePrimitiveFactory`

    Render a polyline in the 3D scene.
 Each line segment may have a different color.
 A polyline can be constructed with a position interpolator to render great arcs or rhumb lines.

-.. py:currentmodule:: ansys.stk.core.graphics
+.. py:currentmodule:: PolylinePrimitiveFactory

 Overview
 --------